 Add the chicken into the Batter and toss to coat.

-Pick up a piece of chicken with your left hand and place it into the panko bowl.
+Pick up chicken with tongs and place it into the panko bowl.

-Remove from oven and serve immediately, with Ranch Dipping Sauce (Note 2) and sprinkled with fresh parsley, if desired.
+Remove from oven and serve immediately, with Sauce of choice (Honey Mustard pictured, see Note 2) and sprinkled with fresh parsley, if desired.